 Scotland's historic environment makes a valuable contribution to

-contributing in excess of 2.6% of Scotland's national gross value
+£2.3 billion, (2.6%) of Scotland's national gross value added

-attracting more than 15 million visitors each year—and it promotes a positive image of
+million visitors each year—and it promotes a positive image of

 Scotland, at home and abroad, providing a sense of place and

 Heritage-led regeneration benefits both communities and the